How to Find Pet-Friendly Rentals During a Military Relocation

 - Pet Rent: A monthly fee to cover both wear and tear, plus any damage caused by the pet.

-It's important to pay attention to the pet deposit since some fees are refunded at the end of the lease, provided there is no pet-related damage, while others aren't.
+Consider the pet deposit when renting a house, since some fees are refunded at the end of the lease, provided there is no pet-related damage, while others aren't.
 Ensure that you know which type you're paying for before signing the lease.

-Download our quick list for finding a pet-friendly rental below!
+Download our quick list for finding pet-friendly rentals below: